ART Burger Sushi Bar

 Let’s start with the Something to Share section, a collection of updates and fusions.
-Art House Fries and Sweet Potato Fries represent standard burger bar fare, while the Ahi Tuna Lollipops (wakame salad, soy ginger reduction) and Firecracker Shrimp (sake, garlic chili paste, avocado lime dipping sauce) take up the flag for contemporary sushi bar items.
-Somewhere in the middle, instead of standard cheese sticks, ART offers house-made Fried Mozzarella Wontons with fresh tomato jam, and the Chicken and Dumplings are Japanese in spirit, as opposed to Southern.
+Art House Fries and Sweet Potato Fries represent standard burger bar fare, while the Ahi Tuna Bites (wakame salad, soy ginger reduction) and Firecracker Shrimp (sake, garlic chili paste, avocado lime dipping sauce) take up the flag for contemporary sushi bar items.
+Somewhere in the middle, instead of standard cheese sticks, ART offers house-made Fried Mozzarella Wontons with fresh tomato jam.
+Other start options include Tempura Battered Onion Rings as well as Traditional Hummus.

 Because all of the burgers are half-pound patties and come served with choice of house-cut fries, kale slaw, or sweet potato fries, you might regret having ordered that appetizer.
 But this is a restaurant, so to-go boxes are always available.

 Aside from The Art Burger (bacon, marinated red onion, bleu cheese, walnut chutney), all of the other Burgers & Such items are named for famous dead painters.
 In reality, each one is probably worth mentioning, but the highlights of the beef patty offerings are the El Greco (chorizo, marinated bell peppers, manchego cheese, mixed greens), the Munch (pork belly, whole grain mustard, cheddar, fried egg), and the Dali (fried pickles, avocado ranch, lettuce, tomato).